+A. Chemical Agents
-- A. Following a use of force with chemical spray or an intermediate weapon, if a subject experiences an injury or is in medical distress, sworn personnel shall render aid as appropriate and as follows: - 1.
-Notify Communications personnel; - 2.
-Summon Emergency Medical Services (EMS) and ensure that the dispatcher acknowledges the request; and - 3.
-Render medical aid consistent with training and available equipment as soon as it is safe to do so.
-Refer to Section II,C,23 for rendering aid following taser use. - B. Chemical Spray - 1.
-Sworn personnel shall only carry chemical spray that has been authorized by the Chief of Police. - 2.
-Sworn personnel shall not carry chemical spray until training and qualification standards have been satisfied.
-Sworn personnel shall demonstrate proficiency with chemical spray once each calendar year.

-- Sworn personnel may use chemical spray to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, to prevent escape, or to prevent or stop the commission of a criminal offense. - a.
+- 1. Sworn personnel shall carry only those chemical agents that have been authorized by the Chief of Police. - Sworn personnel shall not carry chemical spray until training and qualification standards have been satisfied.
+Sworn personnel shall demonstrate proficiency with chemical spray once each calendar year. - Sworn personnel may use chemical spray to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, to prevent escape, or to prevent or stop the commission of a criminal offense. - a.
 Sworn personnel should not use chemical spray on handcuffed subjects unless they pose a danger to themselves, officer(s), or the public. - b.
-Supervisors investigating incidents in which chemical spray has been used against a handcuffed person shall comply with the applicable procedures detailed in the Supervisor's Manual and the "Use of Force" directive. - 4.
-Sworn personnel shall not use chemical spray to disperse a congregation of individuals. - a.
-Sworn personnel encountering a group of people, some of whom are engaged in unlawful conduct, shall be guided by the "Use of Force" directive when determining whether to use chemical spray. - b.
-If chemical spray is used, it shall be directed at the persons participating in the violent conduct, not at the group in general. - c.
-The encounter shall be audio/video-recorded. - 5.
-Sworn personnel deploying chemical spray shall make a reasonable effort to decontaminate exposed persons once the situation is under control.
-Decontamination may include exposure to fresh air, flushing the eyes with fresh water, or seeking medical attention. - C. Intermediate Weapons - 1.
-Sworn personnel shall carry only those intermediate weapons authorized by the Chief of Police.
-The following are approved intermediate weapons: - a.
-A flashlight not to exceed 15 inches in length - b.
+Supervisors investigating incidents in which chemical spray has been used against a handcuffed person shall comply with the applicable procedures detailed in the Supervisor's Manual and the "Use of Force" directive.

+- The use of a chemical agent deployed by a 37mm or 40mm gas gun or chemical agent grenade being thrown or rolled requires the approval of a lieutenant or higher authority. - a.
+A SWAT lieutenant may designate a lower-ranking SWAT officer to give such an order. - b.
+A sergeant acting as a zone lieutenant should not give such approval. - 5.
+If exigent circumstances exist, such as individuals creating a risk to safety or a hazard, sworn personnel may use their Division-issued chemical spray to disperse a non-violent congregation of individuals who are not complying with lawful commands.
+Prior to deployment of the chemical spray, at least three notifications should be made to the participants in the crowd advising them that they are committing a violation of law and are to disperse, and that chemical spray will be used if they fail to comply with the order. - a.
+The notifications should be made in a manner which the participants in the crowd should reasonably be able to hear and understand. - b.
+The notifications and subsequent deployment of chemical spray in crowd control situations should be audio/video-recorded when possible. - 6.
+Sworn personnel encountering a group of people, some of whom are engaged in unlawful conduct, shall be guided by the "Use of Force" directive when determining whether to use chemical spray.
+If chemical spray is used, it should be directed at the persons participating in the violent conduct, not at the group in general.
+The encounter should be audio/video-recorded when possible. - 7.
+Sworn personnel deploying a chemical agent shall make a reasonable effort to decontaminate exposed persons once the situation is under control.
+Decontamination may include exposure to fresh air, flushing the eyes with fresh water, or seeking medical attention.

+B. Intermediate Weapons

+- 1. Sworn personnel shall carry only those intermediate weapons authorized by the Chief of Police.
+The approved intermediate weapons are: - a.
+A flashlight not to exceed 15" in length - b.
 The issued tactical baton - c.
 The approved taser - 2.
 Sworn personnel shall not carry an intermediate weapon until training and qualification standards for that weapon have been satisfied.
-Sworn personnel shall requalify once each calendar year with each intermediate weapon they are authorized to carry. - Sworn personnel may use an intermediate weapon to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, or to prevent or stop the commission of a criminal offense. - Sworn personnel should not use an intermediate weapon on handcuffed subjects unless they pose a danger to themselves, officer(s), or the public. - 5.
-Intermediate weapons are not a substitute for deadly force.
+Sworn personnel shall requalify once each calendar year with each intermediate weapon they are authorized to carry. - Sworn personnel may use an intermediate weapon to protect themselves or another person from harm, to effect the arrest of or gain control of a physically aggressive/resistive subject, or to prevent or stop the commission of a criminal offense.